Lintarierick/Phase-3-Project/README.md

 3. Check requirements in Technologies section above and download libraries if necessary.

 ## 1. Data Wrangling
-Here we will work on data cleaning, handling missing values, data transformation, handling duplicates, data reshaping and other processes to ensure that we have a clean, structured, and suitable format for analysis and modeling
+Here I will work on data cleaning, handling missing values, data transformation, handling duplicates, data reshaping and other processes to ensure that we have a clean, structured, and suitable format for analysis and modeling

 ## 2. Exploratory Data Analysis (EDA)
-Here we will explore the different features of the dataset to gain a better understanding of the data.
+Here I will explore the different features of the dataset to gain a better understanding of the data.
 We will use data visualization to uncover trends and patterns.
     These insights suggest that certain customer behaviors and plan types are strong predictors of churn.
     Strong predictors of churn include "customer service calls", "international_plan" and "total_charges".
 **Overview of churn prediction features**